How to Waterproof a Rug (It's Easier than You Think)

 Anchor Grip offers solid construction that prevents liquids from piercing its surface and provides more contact with your hard floor.
 This means your rug won’t budge and will stay dry.

-Made from an eco-friendly soybean-based polymer blend, it offers superior grip and exceptional traction.
+Made with an EVA backing it offers superior grip and exceptional traction.
 Safe for all floor types, Anchor Grip offers a comfortable amount of cushioning with maximum grip.

 It’s perfect for waterproofing high-end rugs, stubborn hallway runners and can be used in hot, humid climates.
 Because it has a low profile, consider using Anchor Grip as you waterproof rugs in high-traffic areas of your home and where door clearance is a concern.